25-pair color code: Extra pairs and colors

 When working on aerial cable splicing and installation, it is common to use a telephone lineman's set or "butt set" to communicate over long distances.
 To facilitate this, extra pairs of wires are embedded in cables using "major" colors for both wires (instead of the major/minor color combinations used for the rest).
 One extra pair (red-white) may be embedded into cables that are 6 to 75 pairs; two pairs (red-white and black-white) may be encapsulated in cables of 100 to 300 pairs; and three pairs (red-white, black-white, and yellow-white) may be included in cables of 400 to 900 pairs.
 These extra pairs are often referred to as "talk pairs", and are never used for subscriber service.

+Other color codings

+Inside quad wiring

+Older Bell System wiring inside customer premises used a cable type with four conductors of solid copper wire with the insulation colors red, green, yellow, and black (legacy) or a two-color code of blue, orange, and white.

 Optical cable

-One color code used for fiber-optic cables, TIA-598-C, starts with the same first ten colors, adding rose for 11 and aqua for 12.
+A color coding method used for fiber-optic cables, TIA-598-C, starts with the same first ten colors, adding the color rose for 11, and aqua for 12.